somphene/somphene.github.io/log/_posts/2020-06-04-01-Thermodynamics-Conservative-Cycle.md

   - Identity is one, which is all together.

   - Identity is uniform, that is, Identity smoothly blends the differences between forms to make them one.

-Identity brings (places) all forms together smoothly.
-Thus, when identified together, there are no two different forms.
+  - Identity brings (places) all forms together smoothly.

+  - Different forms can be identified together to give one Identity.

   - Expressing completeness, we say that a unique Identity is conserved.

-To present these statements in one, we use the concept of a cycle.
+To present these statements as one, we use the concept of a cycle.
 The symbol usually used to denote Identity is $$0$$.
 I like to interpret this symbol to be a cycle: $$\circ$$.
-Thus, Identity is Cycle.
+When a cycle ($$\circ$$, circle) is unique, there is no difference between any of its points Thus, Identity is Cycle.
 Cycle is Identity.

 ### Identity of Thermodynamics is Energy